fiquu/slseed-web-api/README.md

 ### GraphQL

-GraphQL is included with https://github.com/apollographql/apollo-server/tree/main/packages/apollo-server-lambda.
+GraphQL is included with [Apollo Server Lambda](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-server-lambda).

 See the `service/entities/` folder to add or create entities.